Meet us

 She holds a master’s degree in Education from the University of Southern Maine and a B.A. in International Relations and French from Grand Valley State University.
 She is an IDI Qualified Administrator and Senior Facilitator of Personal Leadership.

 Catherine lives in coastal Maine with her husband and young son, and writes with the Casual Union of Working Poets.
-She loves exploring the natural world in all seasons: walking, running, skiing or other moving meditations — and has an insatiable curiosity for what lies around the next corner, especially hand-in-hand with her young son.
+She loves exploring the natural world in all seasons: walking, running, skiing or other moving meditations — and has an insatiable curiosity for what lies around the next corner.

 Intercultural diplomacy centers the process of collaboration.
 By increasing our capacity for deep listening, we foster trust and relationships.